 Neil was also the recipient of the 1995 Bistro Award for Best Musical for his show Asylum in the Night, a revue of Neil's theater music.
 Neil had an evening dedicated to his music at Joe's Pub, produced by BrodwayWorld.com, and returned to Feinstein's for a two-week engagement in July 2011 after a sold out performance in 2010.
 Neil studied musical composition with Robert Printz, Sue Peters, and is a product of The BMI Musical Writer's Workshop, mentored by Maury Yeston and Skip Kennon.

-As a Producer, Neil is the creator and co-producer, along with his producing partner Adam Friedson, of Neil Berg's 100 Years of Broadway, which is now the number one Broadway touring concert in the United States, playing in over 120 cities in 2010/2011.
-For a current schedule go to www.neilberg.com.
+As a Producer, Neil is the creator and co-producer, along with his producing partner, Adam Friedson, of Neil Berg's 100 Years of Broadway, which is now the number one Broadway touring concert in the United States, playing in over 120 cities for the past decade.
+You can find a current schedule at www.neilberg.com.
+Many new plays, musicals, and concerts are in the works, including new plays by world renown writer Jordi Galceron, and their latest concert sensations, Neil Berg’s Rock and Roll, Neil Berg’s PIANO ROCKS (great piano rock songs), and Neil Berg’s PIANO MEN (the songs of Elton John and Billy Joel.)

-Neil was also one of the lead Producers, and driving force of the recently acclaimed Off-Broadway revival of Maltby and Shire's Closer Than Ever.
-Neil's guidance brought the show first to Queens Theater in the Park and The Bristol Riverside Theater with original stars, Lynn Wintersteller and Sally Mayes, before recasting the show when it came into NYC at the York Theatre, with Christiane Noll, Jenn Colella, George Dvorsky, and Sal Viviano.
+Neil was also one of the lead Producers, and driving force of the Award Winning 2013 Off-Broadway revival of Maltby and Shire's Closer Than Ever, at The York Theater.
+Neil's guidance brought the show first to Queens Theater in the Park and The Bristol Riverside Theater with original stars, Lynn Wintersteller and Sally Mayes, before recasting the show when it came into NYC, with Christiane Noll, Jenn Colella, George Dvorsky, Sal Viviano, and Rita Harvey.
 Reviews were some of the strongest in the 2012-2013 NYC theater season, and led to winning the Off-Broadway Alliance Award for Best Musical Revival.

-Neil also produced the concert version of the Broadway musical The Secret Garden in association with its composer, Lucy Simon.
-He has also produced concert versions of The Mystery of Edwin Drood, Chess, and Jesus Christ Superstar.
+Neil also produced a concert version of the Broadway musical The Secret Garden, in association with its composer, Lucy Simon.
+He has also produced concert versions of The Mystery of Edwin Drood (NYC), Chess (John Houseman Theater), and Jesus Christ Superstar.

 Neil is the proud co-owner, with John Asselta, of the SJR Theater Workshop, a theater camp for students in Montvale, NJ, which instructs over 200 young actors/singers a year.
 This program is now run year round.
 For more information please go to www.sjrtheater.com.